-Our three-part explanation also addresses another question: If WFH is now attractive for many employees and organizations, why did the shift not happen sooner and more gradually?
+Our three-part explanation for the big shift also addresses another question: If WFH is now attractive for many employees and organizations, why did the shift not happen sooner and more gradually?
 Our answer is that the full benefits of WFH went unrecognized and unrealized before the pandemic drove a sudden, huge surge in experimentation that led to major revisions in perceptions about the feasibility and productivity of WFH.
 The simultaneity of large-scale experimentation is important in this regard.
 A law firm, for example, could have experimented with WFH before the pandemic.
 What it could not have done was experiment with WFH when the courts and other firms - including clients, rival law firms, consultants, and suppliers - also worked remotely.
 Had the COVID-19 pandemic not occurred, our evidence suggests that the big shift to WFH would have taken place much more slowly over many years.

-Emanuel and Harrington (2021) offer a different answer to the question of why remote work was rare before the pandemic.
-In their study of call-center employees at a major online retailer, they find large productivity gains for employees who shifted from onsite work to remote work - either by choice before the pandemic, or of necessity during the pandemic.
-However, they also find that remote work attracts less-productive employees.
-Those who are highly productive tend to favor onsite work to improve their promotion prospects and to avoid pooling with the less productive, which supports a sorting outcome that discourages greater reliance on remote work.
-This negative selection effect in their call-center setting is powerful enough to more than offset the direct productivity benefits of WFH.
-As Emanuel and Harrington recognize, their explanation for the rarity of remote work before the pandemic does not explain the pandemic's role in catalyzing a lasting uptake in WFH.
+Emanuel and Harrington (2021) highlight a different explanation for why remote work was rare before the pandemic: Employers were reluctant to offer remote-work jobs because those jobs attracted less able employees.
+To assess the empirical relevance of this selection effect, Emanuel and Harrington study call-center employees of a major online retailer.
+They find that more able people tend to favor onsite work to improve their promotion prospects and to avoid pooling with the less productive.
+This type of selection effect in the relationship between worker ability and work mode (remote or onsite) can deter employers from offering remote work, even when remote work does not hurt productivity for any given worker.
+As Emanuel and Harrington recognize, this explanation for the rarity of remote work before the pandemic does not explain the pandemic's role in catalyzing a lasting uptake in WFH.
 In the context of their sorting model, explaining the lasting uptake in WFH also requires an improvement in the capacity of employers to screen workers or an increase in preference heterogeneity over WFH.